 DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 2-6 Activities, value chain and other business relationships We are classified as Lessors of Other Real Estate Property [NAICS code 531190].
-We own, operate and lease shared communications infrastructure that is geographically dispersed throughout the U.S., including (1) more than 40,000 towers and (2) more than 80,000 route miles of fiber.
-Approximately 56% and 71% of our towers are located in the 50 and 100 largest U.S. basic trading areas (BTAs), respectively.
-2021 Form 10-K , Item 1 Business (p.
-4) Our core business is providing access, including space or capacity, to our shared communications infrastructure via long-term contracts.
+We own, operate and lease shared communications infrastructure that is geographically dispersed throughout the US, including (1) more than 40,000 towers, (2) approximately 120,000 small cells on air or under contract and (3) approximately 85,000 route miles of fiber.
+Approximately 56% and 71% of our towers are located in the 50 and 100 largest US basic trading areas, respectively.
+2022 Form 10-K, Item 1 (Business) Our core business is providing access, including space or capacity, to our shared communications infrastructure via long-term contracts.
 As an ancillary business, we also offer certain services primarily relating to our Towers segment, predominately consisting of (1) site development services and (2) installation services.
-Our Towers customers are primarily comprised of large wireless carriers that operate national networks, such as T-Mobile, AT&T and Verizon Wireless, which collectively accounted for approximately three-fourths of our 2021 consolidated site rental revenues.
-Our Fiber customers generally consist of large wireless carriers and organizations with high-bandwidth and multi-location demands, such as enterprise, government, education, healthcare, wholesale, financial, legal, media and entertainment, content distribution, and energy and utilities customers.
+Our Towers customers primarily comprise of large wireless carriers that operate national networks, such as T-Mobile, AT&T and Verizon Wireless, which collectively accounted for approximately three-fourths of our 2022 consolidated site rental revenues.
+Our Fiber customers generally consist of large wireless carriers and organizations with high-bandwidth and multi-location demands, such as enterprise (including healthcare and financial), wholesale, government and education institutions.
 2-7 Employees Refer to our Workforce Demographics table for a breakdown of our permanent employees by gender, ethnicity and job category.
 Workforce Demographics 2-9 Governance structure and composition Crown Castle is governed by a board of directors.
-The board of directors has four standing committees: Audit Committee; Compensation Committee; Nominating, Environmental, Social and Governance (NESG) Committee; and Strategy Committee.
-Following the Annual Meeting of Stockholders held on May 19, 2022: Crown Castle's board consists of one executive member, Jay Brown, our President and Chief Executive Officer (CEO).
-The remaining nine board members are nonexecutive members.
+The board of directors has four standing committees: Audit Committee; Compensation Committee; Nominating, Environmental, Social and Governance Committee ("NESG Committee"); and Strategy Committee.
+As of the date of the Annual Meeting of Stockholders, held on May 17, 2023: Crown Castle's board consists of one executive member, Jay Brown, our President and Chief Executive Officer (CEO).
+The remaining nine board members are non-executive members.
 80% of our board is independent.
-The average tenure of the directors on our board is 7.9 years.
-None of the members of our board sits on more than two additional public company boards.
-30% of our board is female and 70% is male.
+The average tenure of the directors on our board is 8.9 years.
+None of the members of our board sit on more than two additional other public company boards.
+30% of our board is female and 70% of our board of directors is male.
 40% of our board is racially/ethnically diverse.
 Refer to our Board Matrix for information regarding the experiences and skills of our board.
-2022 Proxy Statement, Snapshot of Director Nominees (p.
-2) and Board Matrix (p.
-33)
+2023 Proxy Statement, Snapshot of Director Nominees (p.2) and Board Matrix (p.14)